reserve-protocol/protocol/docs/system-design.md

 The redemption virtual supply is the minimum value to use to size the redemption battery.
 The redemption capacity is at least maxRedemptionCharge \* redemptionVirtualSupply.

 Anticipated value: `2e25` = $20,000,000 at $1 an RToken
-Reasonable range: 1e21 to 1e27
+Mainnet reasonable range: 1e21 to 1e27

 ### Governance Parameters